varun2209/360imageslideshow/README.md

 # 360imageslideshow
-360 image view for android
+360 image view for android versions
-It was easy
 Just used the MOD logic
+Addition 1
+Addition 2
 Could not push it though